Ventilation Maintenance Tips for HVAC Professionals and Homeowners

 Comfort

 Fresh air appliances and ventilation systems—from range hoods to dryer exhaust ducts—are an essential part of preserving healthy indoor air quality and protecting homeowners and their families.
-But that protection requires those systems be used in the way and at the frequency that they are designed for as well as maintained properly.
+But that protection requires those systems to be used in the way and at the frequency that they are designed for as well as maintained properly.

 Here are a few tips to follow to ensure fresh air appliances operate as they should.